renato-macedo/100DaysOfCode/README.md

 I finished the app but I spent three days trying to fix a refresh token bug, after some adjustments I can move on to another project

 ## Day 56/57/58/59/60
-Did a big refactoring on the Context of the app and I was able to fix bugs on the browser extension, I tried to implement a share extension for RN App but every examble was buggy and didn't work well
+Did a big refactoring on the Context of the app and I was able to fix bugs on the browser extension, I tried to implement a share extension for RN App but every examble was buggy and didn't work well.

 ## Day 61/62/63/64/65
 I fixed a broken discord bot and completed a very good course at FrontendMasters.
 Learned to set up my first droplet at Digital Ocean and a Nginx server.
 It's funny that the content I like most on this platform is not about the frontend.

 ## Day 66/67/68
 I forgot to tell that I deleted the script file in this repository, I only used three days.
-Today I finished another course at FrontendMasters: Complete Introduction to Containers, now I can at least configure my own container or execute those of other people
+Today I finished another course at FrontendMasters: Complete Introduction to Containers, now I can at least configure my own container or execute those of other people.

+## Day 69/70/71/72/73
+So, I'm trying to build a thing with Go and Websockets and I keep rewriting stuff because everything keeps getting confusing, but it's been a good exercise and I'm getting more confident with the language.